WE SHIP TO 75+ DESTINATIONS OVER THE WORLD: CLICK HERE TO SELECT YOURS |

-The time for a safety stop is calculated when you are between 2.4 and 6 m (7.9 and 19.7 ft).
+The time for a safety stop is calculated when you are between 2.4 and 6 m (7.9 and 19.6 ft).
 This is presented with up/down arrows on the left side of the stop depth value.
 The safety stop time is shown in minutes and seconds.
 The time may exceed three (3) minutes if you ascend too fast during dive.
-Safety stops can be set to 3 (three), 4 (four), or 5 (five) minutes.
+If violations happened several times, the additional stop time is longer.
+Safety stops can be set to three (3), four (4), or five (5) minutes.

 There can be more than one deepstop during ascend.
 For example, if you dive to 42 m (137.8 ft), the first deepstop is prompted at 21 m (68.9 ft) and the second is at 10.5 m (34.4 ft) The second deepstop is 2 minutes long.